- Printix Client does not know its Printix Home

 In this case the PrintixService.log file will contain the text: SrvComm Exception: Status: ProxyAuthenticationRequired.

 RESOLUTION: You MUST add the printix.net domain and subdomains as exceptions so traffic is not blocked.
-See also: Web proxy and SSL inspection
+See also: Internet endpoints that must be unblocked

 I do not recognize the used web proxy